liferay-search/liferay-docs/guidelines/02-standards-and-customizations.markdown

 ## Markdown Header ID FAQ

-This FAQ is provided to help answer questions and provide information on how and why we use IDs for the headers in the Markdown files of our official product documentation.
+This FAQ is provided to help answer questions and provide information on how and why we use IDs for the headers in the Markdown files of our official sharepoint documentation.

 ### What are the header IDs and why are they important?